aws-ia/terraform-aws-vpc/README.md

 ## Reserved Subnet Key Names

-There are 2 reserved keys for subnet key names in var.subnets corresponding to types "public" and "transit\_gateway".
+There are 3 reserved keys for subnet key names in var.subnets corresponding to types "public", "transit\_gateway", and "core\_network".
 Other custom subnet key names are valid are and those subnets will be private subnets.

 ```terraform
 transit_gateway_id = <>